 The First Seminar is a small seminar-style class that all entering first-year students take during their first semester at TCNJ.
 The course enables students to work closely with a professor and their fellow students on a topic of your choosing outside of your major.
 It offers students an opportunity to engage in an intellectually exciting and challenging experience at the beginning of their college careers.
-They live in the residence halls with the other members of their FSP course as a living-learning community.

 The FSP is a stand-alone requirement within the Liberal Learning Program; it does not count toward fulfillment of major requirements, but may satisfy one of the Civic Responsibilities.